damianhakert/damianhakert.github.io/source/handbook/accounting/index.md

 1. Post the payment through the accounting system.

+### QuickBooks

+Invoices will arrive by email to accountspayable@gitlab.com.

+1. Forward email to Sytse for approval.

+1. Create a .pdf copy of Syte's approval response.

+1. File the invoice and approval in dropbox\GitLab Inc\inbox.

+1. Enter invoice in Quickbooks

+#### Entering a Bill (invoice) in Quickbooks

+1. Click on "+" on the Home screen

+1. Click on "Bill" under  Vendors

+1. Enter the vendor name.
+If new, enter Company name, address, terms, and Tax Id (from w9).
+Enter bank info in the "Notes" field.

+1. Enter terms if not auto filled based on customer setup.

+1. Enter Bill date.
+The due date will auto fill.

+1. Enter Bill no.

+1. Enter Account

+1. Enter description

+1. Enter amount

+1. Enter Class (Department) -  Must be entered if the account you  entered in step 7 is an expense account.

+1. Add attachments: Copy of invoice and email approval

+1. Save and close

 ## Commission Payment Process

 1. Each sales person will receive their own calculation template.